uviclibraries/tidy-data/4-same-table.md

 ### DELETE COLUMNS IN OTHER TABLE:

 1. Switch to the "should-be-multiple (2)" table.
-2. Select all the columns that are related to courses (other than the professor). to do so hold *CTRL* (Windows) or *Command* (Mac) and click on the headers.
+2. Select all the columns that are related to courses (other than the professor).
+To do so hold *CTRL* (Windows) or *Command* (Mac) and click on the headers.
 If the columns are highlighted, they are selected.
 3. On the **Home** tab in the **Manage Columns** section, click **Remove Columns**

 <details>